Glen Gibson - counselling in London Glen Gibson - counsellor BACP accreditation

 What NOT To Expect From Relationship Counselling

-Relationship counselling does NOT offer marriage advice or relationship advice on:
+Relationship counselling and marriage therapy does NOT offer marriage advice or relationship advice on:

 • Whether the relationship should end or not